 First Increment.
-The Corps' 50-year navigation plan consists of small-scale measures (structural and nonstructural, including switchboats) and large-scale improvements - seven new locks and five lock extensions.
+The Corps' 50-year navigation plan consists of small-scale measures (structural and nonstructural, including switchboats24) and large-scale improvements - seven new locks and five lock extensions.
 The plan would have a "first cost" (i.e., design and construction costs) of \$2.4 billion plus annual switchboat costs of \$18 million.
 In the Final Feasibility Report and PEIS, the Corps recommended that Congress approve the 50-year plan as a framework and authorize a first increment of \$1.88 billion (to be paid 50% from federal general revenue funds and 50% from the Inland Waterways Trust Fund, consistent with standard policy for inland waterway projects).
 The first increment would include seven new locks and small-scale measures for use during lock construction.
 The seven new locks would be 1,200-foot locks parallel to existing 600-foot locks.

 The \$1.88 billion authorization proposed by the Corps would cover the first costs for authorized navigation measures; like most Corps authorizations, the authorized amount would not reflect operation and maintenance (O&M) expenses.
-O&M for inland waterways is 100% a federal responsibility.
-The O&M for the recommended navigation measures would be \$7.8 million annually; the federal government would be responsible for this amount as well the \$115 to \$126 million annually spent on O&M of the existing UMR-IWW navigation system.
+O&M for inland waterways is a 100% federal responsibility.
+The O&M for the recommended navigation measures would be \$7.8 million annually; the federal government would be responsible for this amount as well the \$115 to \$126 million spent annually on O&M of the existing UMR-IWW navigation system.

-The Corps estimated that it would take 13 years for each lock to proceed from the start of pre-construction engineering and design to completion of construction, if fully funded.
+If fully funded, the Corps estimated that it would take 13 years for each lock to proceed to completion from the start of pre-construction engineering and design.
 The first three of the seven new locks would be complete at the earliest by 2019; the remaining four locks would be started three years later and completed no earlier than 2022.

 Environmental Mitigation.
-The Final Feasibility Report and PEIS assessed and set out a process and specific measures for mitigating impacts directly associated with the navigation improvements in its preferred navigation alternative.
-The Corps concluded that the impacts of large-scale UMR-IWW measures could be mitigated; it stated that by using mitigation, the net effect from both increased traffic and site-specific impacts would be no loss to the five principal areas of concern - fisheries, submerged aquatic plants, backwaters, secondary channels, and historic properties.
+The Final Feasibility Report and PEIS assessed and set out a process and specific measures for mitigating impacts directly associated with navigation in its preferred alternative.
+The Corps concluded that the impacts of large-scale UMR-IWW navigation improvement measures could be mitigated; it stated that by using mitigation, the net effect from both increased traffic and site-specific impacts would be no loss to the five principal areas of concern - fisheries, submerged aquatic plants, backwaters, secondary channels, and historic properties.25

-Comparison of Legislation and Corps Navigation Plan
+Proposed Legislation and Corps Navigation Plan